RHV-team/RapidHRV/paper/paper.md

 To allow for selected manual inspection, we have also implemented optional interactive visualizations via `matplotlib` [@Hunter:2007] which plots the analyzed HR/HRV time course.
-The user can then select and view specific data points to see the window of extraction (Figure 3).
+The user can then select and view specific data points to see the window of extraction (figure 3).
 Visualization example:

 ```python
 from rapidhrv import visualize